-4. Who are the main stakeholders in relation to the policy or function?
+- 4. Who are the main stakeholders in relation to the policy or function?

-- Seller of the property
+- Right to Buy applicant

 - Housing staff

 - Legal Services staff

-5. What baseline quantitative data do you have about the policy or function relating to the different equality strands?
+- 5. What baseline quantitative data do you have about the policy or function relating to the different equality strands?